How to Fix Burner not igniting on Maytag MGD5630HW (Gas)

 • The igniter glows briefly then goes out without the burner flame catching

-These symptoms are most commonly caused by a failed igniter, a worn-out thermal fuse, or faulty gas valve coils — components that degrade over time with regular use.
+These symptoms are often caused by a failed igniter, a worn-out thermal fuse, or faulty gas valve coils — components that degrade over time with regular use.

 Safety First